- Discover historic Portuguese cities like Lisbon and Porto

 - Visit the highlights of Madrid, like the El Prado Museum

-- Marvel at the gothic-modernist architecture in Barcelona
+- Marvel at the Gothic and modernist architecture in Barcelona

 - Enjoy a coastal hike on Spain's northern Costa Brava